 We're a bunch of effers, and McConnell's the worst of them all.

-Now that happens to all of us, but the frog was very confused because the frog's going, wait a minute, he just said he wants to unite the country, and now he's calling everybody an idiot who wants a fair vote count.
+But the frog was very confused because the frog's going, wait a minute, he just said he wants to unite the country, and now he's calling everybody an idiot who wants a fair vote count.

-If Biden had done that on Monday, then I would have said, All right, maybe the guy does want to unite the country.
+If Biden had done that on Monday, then I would have said, all right, maybe the guy does want to unite the country.

 Maybe he is looking out for everybody.